ticoaisha/design_and_compare_architectural_styles/readme.md

 ![Serverless architecture](/images/3_serverless_architecture.png)

-Let's identify some examples of these functions applicable to the e-commerce applicaiton:
+Let's identify some examples of these functions applicable to the e-commerce application:
 * User authentication function - handles login, token generation, and password resets, triggered by the API Gateway requests.
 * Product recommendations function - generates personalized recommendations based on the user activity or product interactions.
 * Cart expiry cleanup function - automatically clears abandoned carts after a specified period of inactivity to maintain a clean database and free up resources.